Category Archives: Beano

 My last highlight is My Dog Sandy by Jack Glass, another short-lived series that’s rather brutal at times in its description of what the poor pup goes through with his cruel owner.
 He may be starting a better life by the end of the page but I’m sure this must’ve plucked at the heartstrings of the children reading.
 It certain did with me.

 I thought this read through would be fascinating and it’s proved to be right from the off.
-I’d read about the first issue in the Dandy/Beano The First Fifty Years Book back in 1987 but to read the full issue has been fun and really insightful.
+I’d read about the first issue in the Dandy/Beano Fifty Golden Years Book back in 1987 but to read the full issue has been fun and really insightful.
 To experience it in its almost complete state is something I’d recommend to any humour comics fan as a really entertaining retrospective, an origin story in this case.
 So what’s next?

 Join me next time as we skip forward seven years to the end of World War II, the reduction in food rations, the launch of BBC Light Programme radio which would eventually become Radio 1 and Radio 2, the publication of Animal Farm, the movie Brief Encounter, the Nobel Prize for the discovery of penicillin, the birth of Helen Mirren and the first time we’d meet three steam engines by the names of Edward, Henry and Gordon!
 Join me on Wednesday 26th November 2025 for The Beano #272, the first issue to sell over one million copies!